Beyond freight audit companies: When to bring freight audit and payment under your roof

 Managing your freight audit and payment in-house allows you to manage freight costs with instant data access for quick decisions.
 It’s a custom-fit solution that integrates with your business, keeping everyone aligned and boosting team efficiency by up to 20%.

-When you manage your freight audit process in-house, you’re in the driver’s seat.
+You're in the driver's seat when you manage your freight audit process in-house.
 Imagine having the ability to see your data as it comes in—no delays, no middlemen.
-This level of control means you can make decisions in real-time, helping you stay ahead of potential issues.
+This level of control means you can make decisions in real time, helping you stay ahead of potential issues.
 According to a survey by McKinsey, companies that utilize real-time data can reduce costs by up to 15% simply by being more proactive in their decision-making.

 Customized processes and systems

 Let’s say you have a specific way of generating reports or need to integrate the system with your current ERP.
-If your business operates in a niche market with specific reporting needs, an in-house system can be customized to provide exactly what you need without the limitations often imposed by outsourced solutions.
+Suppose your business operates in a niche market with particular reporting needs.
+In that case, an in-house system can be customized to provide exactly what you need without the limitations often imposed by outsourced solutions.

 Seamless integration with business operations